-Pupils study science, maths and technology- incorporating ICT, art, DT, and Food Technology.
-They also study music for two years, as in sports, a very large number pursue their artistic interests outside lessons, and take advantage of the extensive co-curricular opportunities.
+Pupils study Science, Maths and technology- incorporating ICT, art, DT, and Food Technology.
+They also study music for two years, as in Sports, a very large number pursue their artistic interests outside lessons, and take advantage of the extensive co-curricular opportunities.
 Indeed, it is vital that they do so: there is a strong emphasis on participation, and involvement in wider school life is shown to have significant positive impact on students’ academic performance.

 These vibrant and exciting learning opportunities fulfil the requirements of the National Curriculum for England- though they clearly massively exceed them, too.
-At Key Stage 3 at DGS the emphasis is on care, responsibility, involvement and enjoyment of success.
+In Key Stage 3 at DGS the emphasis is on care, responsibility, involvement and enjoyment of success.

 Key Events in the Year for Year 8 Students

 - Saturday Key Stage 3 Rugby Festival – October

 - Key Stage 3 Christmas Revue – December

 - Year 8 choose Expressive Arts and Humanities Options for Year 9